Oriented pro-$\ell$ groups with the Bogomolov-Positselski property: The Bogomolov-Positselski property

-\begin{rem} \rm Another interpretation of Proposition~\ref{prop:Kummer fratcov} is the following: A pro-$\ell$ group $G$ may be completed into a Kummerian oriented pro-$\ell$ group $(G,\theta)$ with the Bogomolov property if, and only if, $G$ has a free normal subgroup $N$ contained in the Frattini subgroup $\Phi(G)$, such that $G/N$ is locally uniform. \end{rem}
+\begin{thm} A pro-$\ell$ group $G$ may be completed into a Kummerian oriented pro-$\ell$ group $(G,\theta)$ with the Bogomolov-Positselski property if, and only if, $G$ is a Frattini pro-$\ell$ cover \eqref{eq:ses Frattinicover} of {$\bar G$, where $(\bar G,\bar\theta)$ is a $\bar\theta$-abelian oriented pro-$\ell$ group and $N$ is a free pro-$\ell$ group.} \end{thm}